rm-rf-etc/flatinator/README.md

-# Redux-Simplified
+# ReduxLite

 _A simplified approach to building web apps._

 ## Frameworks
-* Weir currently has bindings (via hooks API) for React.
+* ReduxLite provides a hook for React.
 Bindings for Vue and Angular are also planned.

 ## Install